-WGS offers six teaching fellowships a year, to be awarded to advanced graduate students (third through sixth years).
+WGS offers two teaching fellowships a year, to be awarded to advanced graduate students.
 The award for each fellowship is $8,000.
 Graduate students may apply to teach a course of their own design that fits under one of the following rubrics:

 - Feminist and Queer Theory

 - Gender and Sexuality Beyond the Global West